NathanBresette/MeLSI/README.md

 **Question**: Why does MeLSI sometimes give higher p-values than traditional methods?
 **Answer**: This is actually a feature, not a bug!
 MeLSI is appropriately conservative and avoids false positives on borderline effects, while still detecting strong signals reliably.

+## Support

+Check out the MeLSI examples in the `vignettes/` folder for an overview of analysis options and example runs.
+Users should start with the basic usage examples and then refer to the comprehensive testing suite as necessary.

+If you have questions, please direct them to the [MeLSI Issues](https://github.com/NathanBresette/MeLSI/issues) page.

 ## Citation